NetaDAOAcademy/CoiningReason/readme.md

 **Session 0: Seduction (18 February 2026)**

 * Lydia Davis, "Break It Down," from _Break It Down: Stories_ ([Click Here for Text](https://github.com/cosmonought/readings/blob/main/Lydia%20Davis%20Break%20It%20Down.pdf) or [Click Here for Audio](https://www.thisamericanlife.org/88/numbers/act-five-1))

+**Session 1: The Origin of Sexuality (4 March 2026)**

+* Sigmund Freud, _Three Essays on the Theory of Sexuality_ ([Click Here](https://www.dropbox.com/scl/fi/v5lhi7b8pndmu0k30j6ov/three-essays.pdf))

+* Jean Laplanche, selections from _Life and Death in Psychoanalysis_ and _Freud and the Sexual_ ([Click Here](https://github.com/NetaDAOAcademy/CoiningReason/blob/main/assets/Laplanche.pdf))

+**Please note:_** As a slight change from the announced readings, the following should be considered "essential" and read in sequence:
+1. the first chapter of Freud's _Three Essays_ ("The Sexual Aberrations"), followed by
+2. Laplanche's "The Order of Life and the Genesis of Human Sexuality," and
+3. "Gender, Sex, and the _Sexual._"

+The remaining essays are highly recommended, but supplementary.

 * </details>